gtag('config', 'UA-143572265-1');

 A cross-sectional view of the torso, focusing on the abdominal region.
 The transverse abdominis muscle, depicted in shades of red, lies deep within the abdominal wall.

-The transverse abdominis, co-contracts with your pelvic floor muscles, improving support to the low back and pelvis, and optimizing pelvic floor muscle function.
+The transverse abdominis, co-contracts with your pelvic floor muscles exercises, improving support to the low back exercises and pelvis, and optimizing pelvic floor muscle function.

 The Pelvic Floor And The Core

-The pelvic floor muscles form the base of the group of muscles commonly called the ‘core’.
-These muscles work with the deep abdominal (tummy) and back muscles and the diaphragm (breathing muscle) to support the spine and control the pressure inside the tummy.
+The pelvic floor muscles form the base of the group commonly called the ‘core’.
+They work with the deep abdominal and back muscles, as well as the diaphragm.
+Together, these muscles support the spine and control pressure inside the tummy.

-During exercise, the internal pressure in the tummy changes.
-For example; when lifting a weight, the internal pressure increases, when the weight is put down, the internal pressure returns to normal.
+During core floor exercises, the internal pressure in the tummy changes.
+For example; when lifting weight exercises, the internal pressure increases, when the weight is put down, the internal pressure returns to normal with core floor exercises.

 When lifting weight, the muscles of the ‘core’ work together, the pelvic floor muscles lift, the abdominal and back muscles draw in to support the spine, and breathing is easy (the first image).
 In this scenario, the pelvic floor muscles respond appropriately to the increase in abdominal pressure.